-By becoming members of the Doctoral Network, PhD students benefit from:
+By becoming members of the Doctoral Network, PhD candidates benefit from :

-- The Doctoral Network label: The PhD students who meet the Doctoral Network criteria are awarded the label “Thesis prepared within the Doctoral Network for public health, coordinated by the EHESP” .
+- The Doctoral Network label : The PhD candidates who meet the Doctoral Network criteria are awarded the label “Thesis prepared within the Doctoral Network for public health, coordinated by the EHESP”

 The Doctoral Network label

-The PhD students receive a PhD degree issued by the doctoral school in which they are enrolled.
+The PhD candidates receive a PhD degree issued by the university in which they are enrolled.
 If they have met the Doctoral Network criteria, their thesis will be awarded the label ‘Thesis prepared within the Doctoral Network for public health, coordinated by the EHESP”.
-Co-awarding of the PhD degree by the EHESP is being put in place.

 Applications to the Doctoral Network are now closed.